asmagill/hs._asm.undocumented.spaces/README.md

 If Hammerspoon.app is in your /Applications folder, you may leave `HS_APPLICATION=/Applications` out and if you are fine with the module being installed in your Hammerspoon configuration directory, you may leave `PREFIX=~/.hammerspoon` out as well.
 For most people, it will probably be sufficient to just type `make install`.

+In either case, if you are upgrading over a previous installation of this module, you must completely quit and restart Hammerspoon before the new version will be fully recognized.

 ### Require

 ~~~lua